Our global life sciences company brings diagnostic testing & drug development together.

 • Allergies: Allergy tests

-A "left shift" is a phrase used to note that there are a high number of young, immature white blood cells present.
+A "left shift" is a phrase used to note that there are young/immature white blood cells present.
 Most commonly, this means that there is an infection or inflammation present and the bone marrow is producing more WBCs and releasing them into the blood before they are fully mature.
 This is a natural immune response to infection and inflammation.

 Sources Used in Current Review